jauderho/nts-servers/README.md

   - Use `git diff origin README.md chrony.conf` to verify that you have a clean update before submitting a PR

 ## Usage
-- There is no endorsement of any particular server.
-Please carefully vet before usage
 - Before using anycast NTP servers, make sure that you understand the [limitations](https://www.rfc-editor.org/rfc/rfc8633.html#page-17)
 - Use [at least 4 time sources](https://support.ntp.org/Support/SelectingOffsiteNTPServers#Upstream_Time_Server_Quantity) as a best practice.
 No more than 10 should be used
 - It is not possible to mix and match NTP and NTS at this time.
 Only NTS servers should be specified as the NTP entries will not be used